Bajreshwari Mata Temple, Kangra: Legends and Religious Significance

 A legend says that after Goddess Sati sacrificed herself in the honor of Lord Shiva in her father's Yagya.
 Shiva took her body on his shoulder and started Tandav.
 In order to stop him from destroying the world Lord Vishnu divided the body of Sati into 51 parts with his Chakra.
-The left breast of Sati fell at this spot, thus making it a Shakti Peetha.
+The left breast of Sati fell at this spot, thus making it a Shakta pitha.
+Jnanarnava Tantra mentioned this Shakta pitha as "Bhrigupuri Shakta pitha".
+According to Brihad Nila Tantra, the goddess of this Shakta pitha is "Vrajeshwari".
+This place was called as Guptapura.